What, in fact, is prosperity, and why has money been so hard for some people to attract and manage? What will money and prosperity mean in 2018?

 A once wealthy Wall Street investment banker who lost everything came to see me after the 2008 financial crisis.
 I don’t think he was completely clear on why he came, but what began to emerge during sessions was that some of his childhood experiences and their resulting perceived inadequacies had been driving his relentless quest for material wealth.
 He came to see that it was now time to discover what had been driving him toward this unsatisfying, fleeting picture of success and to transform it.

 Prosperity, therefore, is a mindset.
 Anyone can be wealthy the moment they create a balanced lifestyle in which they spend less than they earn.
-This can be accomplished by coming into alignment with soul purpose while accepting that there will be ups and downs—lessons to learn and puzzles to solve.
+This can be accomplished by coming into alignment with soul purpose while accepting that there will be ups and downs—lessons to learn, puzzles to solve and journeys to complete.

 Perhaps you’ve seen the TV series “Kung Fu.”
 In one episode I recall seeing Kwai Chang Caine, the Shaolin priest played by David Carradine, cleaning fish at a dockside market.